c0d3rk1d/cto-a-friday-the-13th-story/README.md

 - 🧑‍🏫 Mentor - Growing the team so they don't rely on you forever
 - 🕵️‍♂️ Risk Manager - Balancing speed, security, scale

+## A Day in the Life

+- 8 AM: Debugging a production fire you didn’t start
+- 10 AM: Talking to investors about why your AI will change the world
+- 1 PM: Refactoring spaghetti code from MVP days
+- 3 PM: Sprint planning with product & design
+- 5 PM: Mentoring junior devs / coaching co-founder
+- 8 PM: Lying awake thinking about scale
+- 10 PM: Try to plan your day tommorowZzzz...